Personal Injury and Wrongful Death Attorneys for Lake Stevens, Washington, and All of Snohomish County

 If the driver is found to be an employee of the trucking company, the trucking company can usually be held liable for the wrongful acts of its employee.
 If the driver is found to be an independent contractor, however, the trucking company may be relieved of liability.

-Call our Kent, Washington Injury Lawyers for Answers today!
+Call our Lake Stevens, Washington Injury Lawyers for Answers today!

 Call our offices to schedule a free consultation with an experienced personal injury attorney.
 Let us assess your case and answer your questions.